IMG

 There are several entry points, including: 1.
 From the car park at the Attenborough Nature Center 2.
 Via the footbridge at the south end of Attenborough Lane 3.
 From the path along the River Trent from Long Eaton/Trent Lock or Beeston/Nottingham.
 The reserve is normally open all year round, though in 2021 the hides have been closed due to COVID.
 The Attenborough Nature Center (cade and other facilities) is normally open from 9.30am - 4.00pm.

-The towpath along the River Trent makes a pleasant walk and historic canal boats can be seen.
+The towpath along the River Trent makes a pleasant walk and a variety of historic canal boats can be seen.

 Add information about other attractions at this site, including